 How to Handle a Car Accident Claim Without the Additional Information

 It can happen to the best of us: getting into a car accident and not getting the other driver’s information.
-Perhaps you were flustered and simply forgot, perhaps they wouldn’t divulge anything, it could have even been a hit-and-run accident.
+Perhaps you were flustered and simply forgot.
+Perhaps they wouldn’t divulge anything, and it could have even been a hit-and-run accident.
 Regardless, you’re in the unfortunate position that the responsibility of the incident is not on you.
 However, don’t panic.
 We’ve rounded up the best tips to help you get through.

 If you forgot to get their info

 - Make sure you aren’t hurt.
 Check over for injuries.
 Even if you feel fine, you may need medical attention.

 - Call the police – even if everyone is unharmed and the accident seems minor.

 - Write down everything you can remember about the vehicle, driver, sequence of events, and location.
 These notes should be as detailed as possible.

 - Notify your insurance company even if you don’t have the other driver’s insurance information.

 If the other driver refuses to give their info

 - Keep your cool, even if the other driver is angry.
 If the other driver becomes aggressive, stay in your car with the windows rolled up.